DimaProhorenko/Snapgram/README.md

 👉 **Backend as a Service (BaaS) - Appwrite**: Utilized Appwrite as a Backend solution
 👉 **Authentication System**: A robust authentication system ensuring security and user privacy
+👉 **Profile Page**: A user profile page showcasing liked posts and providing options to edit the profile
+👉 **Browse Other Users**: Allow users to browse and explore other users' profiles and posts
 👉 **React Query Integration**: Incorporated the React Query library for, Auto caching to enhance performance
 👉 **Create Post Page**: Implementdc a create post page with effortless file management, storage, and drag-drop feature
 👉 **Edit Post Functionality**: Ability to edit the content of posts at any time